RiansyahTohamba/coding-notes/empirical-sw/refactoring-eval/maintainability-eval.md

 2. code metrics, and
 3. maintainability of 7 open-source systems.

-RefFinder memiliki 27% average precision on the subject system.
+RefFinder memiliki 27% average precision on the subject system. (kaga ngerti)

 We found that RefFinder had around  27% overall average precision on the subject systems, thus our manually validated subset has substantial added value. (maksudnya?)

-several aspects of the refactored and non-refactored source code elements (classes and methods) dengan dataset, like the differences in their 'maintainability' and 'source code metrics'.
+Several aspects of the refactored and non-refactored source code elements (classes and methods) dengan dataset, like the differences in their 'maintainability' and 'source code metrics'.

 # Method:
-We divided the source code elements into a group containing the refactored elements and a group with non-refactored elements.
+We divided the source code elements into a group containing the refactored elements and a group with non-refactored elements. analyzed the elements’ characteristics in these groups using
+1. correlation analysis,
-We analyzed the elements’ characteristics in these groups using correlation analysis, Mann–Whitney U test and effect size measures.
+2. Mann–Whitney U test and
+3. effect size measures.

 # Results:
 Source code elements subjected to refactorings had significantly lower maintainability than elements not affected by refactorings.